Services we offer:

 → Coyotes fiercely defend territories.

-→ Urban territories can be as small as 2-5 sq mi.
+→ Urban territories can be as small as a half square mile.

 → Coyotes usually hunt alone or in loose groups.